 If a decision is made to carry out air monitoring during the removal of non-friable asbestos, or asbestos related work, a competent person must be engaged.
 Such a person must be:

-An occupational hygienist or individuals who have a statement of attainment in the VET course for asbestos assessors (CPCCBC5014A Conduct asbestos assessment associated with removal) should all be competent to conduct air monitoring for asbestos fibres, if they have experience with asbestos and ACM.
+An occupational hygienist or individuals who have a statement of attainment in the VET course for asbestos assessors (CPCCDE5001 Conduct air monitoring and clearance inspections for asbestos removal work) should all be competent to conduct air monitoring for asbestos fibres, if they have experience with asbestos and ACM.

 People new to sampling and analysis should not undertake the work without making personal contact with an experienced occupational hygienist or scientist to obtain the essential training in the techniques involved.